Women's NCAA title game outdraws the men's championship with an average of 18.9 million viewers - KESQ

 AP Sports Writer

-South Carolina’s 87-75 victory over Caitlin Clark and Iowa in the women’s NCAA championship game has achieved a pair of milestones.

-It is the first time the women’s title game outdrew the men.
-It also was the second most-watched non-Olympic women’s sporting event on U.S. television.
+The women’s NCAA championship game drew a bigger television audience than the men’s title game for the first time, with an average of 18.9 million viewers watching undefeated South Carolina beat Iowa and superstar Caitlin Clark, according to ratings released Tuesday.

-The Sunday afternoon game averaged 18.9 million viewers on ABC and ESPN while UConn’s 75-60 victory over Purdue in Monday night’s men’s final on TBS and TNT averaged 14.82 million.
+The Sunday afternoon game on ABC and ESPN outdrew Monday’s men’s final between UConn and Purdue by four million.
+The Huskies’ 75-60 victory averaged 14.82 million on TBS and TNT.

-The audience for Sunday’s game — where the Gamecocks capped an undefeated season by winning their fourth national title and denied Clark’s Hawkeyes their first — peaked at 24.1 million during the final 15 minutes.
-The 2015 FIFA Women’s World Cup final between the U.S. and Japan averaged 25.4 million on Fox.
-That also was on a Sunday and took place in prime time on the East Coast.
+The audience for the women’s game — in which the Gamecocks won their fourth national title and denied Clark’s Hawkeyes their first — peaked at 24.1 million during the final 15 minutes.

 “You’re seeing the growth in many places: attendance records, viewership and social media engagement surrounding March Madness,” UCLA coach Cori Close said.
 “I don’t think you can attribute it just to Iowa, though.
 A rising tide does lifts all boats.
 But I think all those boats have been on many different waterways.
 The product is really good, and the increase of exposure is getting rewarded.”